[The true meaning of Transformation, Travel, and Tacos™]

 "Adventurers"?
 They achieve all 5.
 PURPOSEfully.
 Whether they are at their destination or back at home.

-So the question is: how do we, as creators, achievers, and entrepreneurs GET those 5 key ingredients by becoming Life Adventurers?
+So the question is: how do we GET those 5 key ingredients by becoming Life Adventurers?

 The framework I successfully use, over and over again → Transformation, Travel, and Tacos™.